Cuban Bombshell Aylen Alvarez Serves Up Mind-Blowing Curves In The Tiniest Of Gold Bikinis

-Aylen Alvarez has put her mind-blowing curves on display.
-The Cuban bombshell who has been featured in Playboy and Maxim doesn’t update her social media all that often, although when she does, it’s a major treat for her followers.
-The star took to the platform earlier today with a sizzling shot of herself in a poolside setting, with a look that was definitely fit for the water.
+Aylen Alvarez has just put her mind-blowing curves on display once again.
+The Cuban bombshell — who has been featured in Playboy and Maxim — doesn’t update her social media all that often, although when she does, it’s a major treat for her followers.
+The star took to the platform earlier today with a sizzling shot of herself in a poolside setting, rocking a look that was definitely fit for the water.

-Aylen’s photo showed her photographed full length and standing on a sheltered terrace by a pool.
-The model appeared alone, although for Aylen’s fans, there’s probably little interest in anyone else.
-Today’s look was definitely showcasing just why this Latina is racking up the followers.
-Aylen was seen flaunting her curves in a tiny and gold-colored bikini, with the two-piece definitely proving minimal up top.
-Fans got a flashing of underboob, with the bikini’s spaghetti-strap finish also flaunting the model’s toned shoulders and overall torso.
+Aylen’s photo showed her photographed in full length and standing on a sheltered terrace by a pool.
+The model appeared by herself, although, for Aylen’s fans, they’re probably not that interested in seeing anyone else.
+Today’s look proved just why this Latina is racking up the followers.
+Aylen flaunted her curves in a tiny and gold-colored bikini that was highlighted by a top that provided only minimal coverage.
+Fans got a good look at her underboob, the bikini’s spaghetti-strap design also allowing the model to flaunt her toned shoulders and overall torso.

-As to the overall look, there was a chic finish that seemed to showcase Aylen’s ferocious curves despite them technically being covered up in parts.
-The brunette was rocking a sheer and net-like skirt over her bikini bottoms, with the see-through fabrics doing wonders for a pair of legs already elongated by high heels.
+As to the overall look, there was a chic touch that seemed to showcase Aylen’s ferocious curves despite how they were technically being covered up in parts.
+The brunette was rocking a sheer and net-like skirt over her bikini bottoms, the see-through fabrics doing wonders for a pair of legs already elongated by high heels.

-Aylen posed for her photo with her long hair worn down, plus a direct gaze that likely knocked her fans sideways.
+Aylen posed for her photo with her long hair worn down, making a direct gaze that likely knocked her fans sideways.

 As The Inquisitr previously reported, Maxim has given this model some pretty high praise.